Cryde/musicall/README.md

 # [MusicAll](https://www.musicall.com)

 Community website powered by the Symfony 5 & PHP.
-MusicAll is a platform where people can share video, article, cours, search musician & talk with them.
+MusicAll is a platform where people can share videos, articles, courses, search musicians or band & talk with them.

 ## Getting Started